ConvertAPI/docs/http-response-status-codes.md

 * `200 OK` Conversion completed successfully.

 ### Malformed request
-* `400 Bad Request` Request do not provide all data to execute conversion.
+* `400 Bad Request` Request does not provide all data to execute the conversion.
   * `4000` Parameter validation error.
   * `4001` No content disposition provided.
-  * `4002` Bad JSon format.
+  * `4002` Bad JSON format.
   * `4005` File encoded in Base64 not found.

 ### Authentication